bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

 YouTubeTranscript - Extremely fast free online service for converting YouTube videos to text.
 Not perfect quality, but quite acceptable and very fast: https://youtubetranscript.com

+Leaked passwords database search tool.
+Search by 3,2 billions leaked credentials by email, nickname, password (you can also try searching by mobile number, as some people use it as a password): https://www.proxynova.com/tools/comb/

 ----